-Description The subjects comprise of a two storey mid terraced villa.
-Accommodation GROUND FLOOR:- Entrance Porch, Hallway, Living Room, Kitchen & Bathroom.
-FIRST FLOOR:- Landing, Three Bedrooms & Shower Room.
-ATTIC FLOOR:- Floored Attic/Loft Space.
-Gross internal floor area (m2) The gross internal floor area extends to 96m2 or thereby.
-Neighbourhood and location The property is located within an established area within the Braeside district of Greenock where surrounding properties are generally similar in age and character.
+Description The subjects comprise of a two storey semi-detached villa.
+Accommodation GROUND FLOOR - Entrance Hallway, Living Room with Dining Area and Kitchen.
+FIRST FLOOR: Landing, Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 86 sq m or thereby.
+Neighbourhood and location The property is located within the village of Wemyss Bay, an established residential village where surrounding properties are generally similar in age and character.
 Local shopping, amenities and public transport can be found nearby.
-Age The property was constructed circa 1960.
-Weather Dry/dull.
+Age The property was constructed circa 1975.
+Weather Dry.
 Chimney stacks None noted.